“`html

 Key Takeaways

 - Language is not a disqualifier.
-AVI Career Training welcomes ESL students and provides bilingual support throughout your training.
+AVI Career Training welcomes ESL students (NO FINANCIAL AID FOR THIS PROGRAM) and provides bilingual support throughout your training.

 - Programs range from 8 weeks to 14 months — the Nail Technician program is the fastest path to licensure, requiring only 150 clock hours.